kuzudb/kuzu-docs/src/content/docs/import/csv.md

 ## Ignoring Erroneous Rows

-By default, your `COPY FROM` and `LOAD FROM` clauses will fail if there is an erroneous rows in your CSV file.
+By default, your `COPY FROM` and `LOAD FROM` clauses will fail if there are any erroneous rows in your CSV file.
 You can instead skip these rows by setting the `IGNORE_ERRORS` parameter to `true`.
 When `IGNORE_ERRORS` is set to `true`, Kùzu will skip any rows that have errors and continue loading the rest of the rows.
 This has some performance costs, so if you think your CSV files are clean, we recommend keeping `IGNORE_ERRORS` as `false`.